DLFMetadataAssessment/2018MetadataAnalysisWorkshop/README.md

 ### OpenRefine (Required)
 OpenRefine is a graphical-interface tool for cleaning, transforming, and enriching imported metadata.
 OpenRefine is strongly recommended, as it will be discussed and utilized in-depth as section five of the workshop.

-The latest stable release of OpenRefine is version 2.7; an earlier iteration (version 2.5) of the tool, known as Google Refine, still works, but the workshop will use version 2.7.
+The latest stable release of OpenRefine is version 3.0.
+OpenRefine requires a working Java runtime environment, otherwise the program will not start.

+OpenRefine is available for Windows, Mac OS X, and Linux.
+Please note that laptops/devices running mobile operating systems and web app platforms (Chrome OS, Android, iOS) are NOT supported by OpenRefine.

 Platform | Installation Instructions | Link to Installation Package
 ---------|---------------------------|--------------------------
-Windows  | Download the ZIP package, unzip, and double-click `openrefine.exe` to start. | [Link](https://github.com/OpenRefine/OpenRefine/releases/download/2.7/openrefine-win-2.7.zip)
+Windows  | Download the ZIP package, unzip, and double-click `openrefine.exe` to start. | [Link](https://github.com/OpenRefine/OpenRefine/releases/download/3.0/openrefine-win-3.0.zip)
-Mac OS X | Download the DMG package, open, drag the application icon into the Applications folder, and double click it to start. | [Link](https://github.com/OpenRefine/OpenRefine/releases/download/2.7/openrefine-mac-2.7.dmg)
+Mac OS X | Download the DMG package, open, drag the application icon into the Applications folder, and double click it to start. | [Link](https://github.com/OpenRefine/OpenRefine/releases/download/3.0/openrefine-mac-3.0.dmg)
-Linux    | Download the TAR package, extract it, and run `./refine` to start. | [Link](https://github.com/OpenRefine/OpenRefine/releases/download/2.7/openrefine-linux-2.7.tar.gz)
+Linux | Download the TAR package, extract it, and run `./refine` to start. | [Link](https://github.com/OpenRefine/OpenRefine/releases/download/3.0/openrefine-linux-3.0.tar.gz)

 #### OpenRefine Install Test

-OpenRefine requires a working Java runtime environment, otherwise the program will not start.

 Upon launch, OpenRefine will run as a local server, opening your computer's browser.
 As long as OpenRefine is running, you can point your browser at http://127.0.0.1:3333/ to use it, even in several browser tabs/windows.